llarsson/cloud-native-platform/README.md

 ## Prerequisites

-You will need a good local stack with bash, kubectl (with krew and kube-login installed), terraform, and Python 3 on your laptop.
+You will need a good local stack with bash, kubectl (with `krew` to manage plugins and the `oidc-login` plugin installed), terraform, the `exo` command line tool for working with Exoscale, and Python 3 on your laptop.
 And a web browser, of course.

+Get yourself an Exoscale account, and set up API access.
+You should also make your Exoscale API access credentials available in the `~/.cloudstack.ini` file if you want the Terraform provider to Just Work.

 You will also need a Google account and administrative permissions so you can give privileges to a service account for single-sign on (SSO) purposes.
 Follow the guide [here](https://elastisys.com/elastisys-engineering-how-to-use-dex-with-google-accounts-to-manage-access-in-kubernetes/).

+Finally, do note that this repo has git submodules, so go fetch them as part of cloning this repo.
+You can easily add `--recurse-submodules` as part of your `git clone` command.
+Or just go `git submodule update --init --recursive` to fetch them after the fact.

 ## Usage